-Corporate Governance Policy Action taken and reasons if not adopted 7.2 The Board should require management to design and implement the risk management and internal control system to manage the Company's material business risks and report to it on whether those risks are being managed effectively.
-The Board should disclose that management has reported to it as to the effectiveness of the Company's management of its material business risks The board requires that the CEO designs and implements continuous risk management and internal control systems and provides reports at relevant times.
-7.3 The Board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound risk management and internal control and that the system is operating effectively in all material respects in relation to the financial reporting risks The board seeks, at the appropriate times, these relevant assurances from the individuals appointed to perform the role of Chief Executive Officer and Chief Financial Officer.
+Corporate Governance Policy Action taken and reasons if not adopted 7.3 The Board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound risk management and internal control and that the system is operating effectively in all material respects in relation to the financial reporting risks The board seeks, at the appropriate times, these relevant assurances from the individuals appointed to perform the role of Chief Executive Officer and Chief Financial Officer.
 7.4 Provide the information indicated in the 'Guide to reporting on Principle 7' The Company will provide details of any departures from Principle 7 in its Annual Report.
-Rem unerate fairly and responsibly Adopted suffi ciple 8: Ensure that the level and composition of remuneration is icient and reasonable and that its relationship to corporate and individual formance is definition 8.1 The Board should establish a Remuneration Committee A Remuneration and Nomination Committee has been established by the Company.
+Remunerate fairly and responsibly Adopted Principle 8: Ensure that the level and composition of remuneration is sufficient and reasonable and that its relationship to corporate and individual performance is definition 8.1 The Board should establish a Remuneration Committee A Remuneration and Nomination Committee has been established by the Company.
 8.2 Clearly distinguish the structure of non-executive directors' remuneration from that of executives The board distinguishes the structure of non-executive director's remuneration from that of executive directors and senior executives.
 The Company's Constitution provides that the remuneration of non-executive directors will be not more than the aggregate fixed sum approved by a general meeting of shareholders.
 The board is responsible for determining the remuneration of any director or senior executive without the participation of the affected director.
 8.3 Provide the information indicated in the 'Guide to reporting on Principle 8' The Company will provide details of any departures from Principle 8 in its Annual Report.

-Further information on the Corporate Governance Policies that have been adopted by Poseidon can be referenced at the Company's website: www.poseidonnickel.com.au
+Further information on the Corporate Governance Policies that have been adopted by Poseidon can be referenced at the Company's website: www.poseidon-nickel.com.au